A Modern Agreement

 The NAFTA Factor

-The U.S. is currently asking for the regional content value requirements in NAFTA to be raised from 62.5% to 75%.
-Should that increase become part of a final deal, Canadian based auto makers and auto parts makers will have to severely limited the volume of auto content they source from Japan or other CPTPP countries or risk being unable to take advantage of the cost efficiency associated with NAFTA.
+The USMCA (the agreement set to replace NAFTA, but not yet ratified) requires regional content value of 75% for autos.
+Canadian based auto makers and auto parts makers will have to severely limit the volume of auto content they source from Japan or other CPTPP countries or risk being unable to take advantage of the cost efficiency associated with NAFTA.

 While most parties agreed on the critical aspects of the CPTPP, certain bones of contention remained.